Welcome to Dr. Frederick Douglass Opie's personal website

 Ethnocentric Cooking Claims

 Anthropologist Zora Neale Hurston did field work in Haiti in 1937.
 Hurston recalls eating “jean-jean and rice” which she describes as, “Haiti's most delicious native dish.”
 According to her, “Jean-jean is a little wild mushroom that grows” in Haiti.
 Her host, one Jules Faine, says Hurston prepares jean-jean and rice better than anyone else in Haiti.
-I met a young Haitian American student at the Culinary Institute of America on a Hog and Hominy book tour in 2008.
-My talk included my observation that as in West Africa, rice remained at the center Caribbean foodways.
-During the book signing the Haitian student said to me, “You know we Haitians make the best rice.”
-When it comes to shared foods like rice, okra, legumes, cassava, plantains, chicken, pork, fish, and barbecue sauces, I find ethnocentric (thinking we are the best) cooking claims hilarious!
+During a book talk, I shared that as in West Africa, rice remained at the center Caribbean foodways.
+During the book signing a Haitian student said to me, “You know we Haitians make the best rice.”
+When it comes to shared foods like cooking rice and fish, I find ethnocentric (thinking we are the best) cooking claims hilarious!

 Books